 There are so many ways to enjoy anchovies – in a paste, preserved in olive oil or salt.
 It is easily a fan favourite among Italians.
 In their eyes, the best-quality anchovies are those that are packed in salt; a close second would be the olive oil-packed anchovies packaged in glass jars.
 If you buy anchovies packed in salt, don’t forget to rinse them well before eating.

-Make butter out of anchovies for an extra kick, with this recipe for Rare Rump Steak with Anchovy Butter.
+Make butter out of anchovies for an extra kick; try this recipe for Rare Rump Steak with Anchovy Butter.

 Capers